aylizhiyuan/aylizhiyuan/README.md

 ## 🌟 About Me

-💻 I am a full-stack developer with over 10 years of Web2 experience. 🚀I am currently building a startup in the Web3 space and am a BTC holder💰
+💻 I am a full-stack developer with over 10 years of Web2 experience. 🚀 I am currently building a startup in the Web3 space and am a BTC holder💰

 ## 🛠️ Tech Stack